 NTIA is the Executive Branch agency principally responsible for advising the President on telecommunications and information policy issues.
 As part of this mission, the agency coordinates work across federal agencies to promote awareness of federal support for broadband investment and digital inclusion programs, regional cooperation among federal efforts on broadband, and collect and share information with communities about available federal resources for these efforts.
 To this end, the BroadbandUSA website serves as a one-stop shop for information regarding federal permitting and funding resources across agencies.

 NTIA helps connect a variety of users from governments, industry, and community anchor institutions to federal funding opportunities that support broadband planning, digital inclusion, and deployment projects.
-BroadbandUSA’s "one-stop" funding site is updated as new funding becomes available with information obtained directly from federal agencies and the Federal Communications Commission.
+BroadbandUSA’s "one-stop" funding site is updated as new funding becomes available with information from federal agencies and the Federal Communications Commission.

 NTIA updates its website with information about federal agency permitting processes to provide easier, "one-stop" access to the information.
 As of July 2020, updates included information about agency fees associated with permitting infrastructure on federal lands, information about Department of Energy permitting processes, and permitting process improvements made by the Department of Defense.